MayuriKawale/How-to-Use-Git/README.md

 This repository is made for people who are getting started to use Git

 # Creating a Local Repository:
+By default, there is a single branch named `master`.
+Every other branch is like a independent development on the `master` branch.
 1) Make a new directory
    Create a directory which will be your local repository
    ```